scottrbailey/dbtk/README.md

 - **Universal Database Connectivity** - Unified interface across PostgreSQL, Oracle, MySQL, SQL Server, and SQLite with intelligent driver auto-detection
 - **Portable SQL Queries** - Write SQL once with named parameters, run on any database regardless of parameter style
+- **Smart Cursors** - All cursors return results as Record objects.
+It has the speed and efficiency of a tuple and the functionality of a dict
 - **Flexible File Reading** - CSV, Excel (XLS/XLSX), JSON, NDJSON, XML, and fixed-width text files with consistent API
 - **Transparent Compression** - Automatic decompression of .gz, .bz2, .xz, and .zip files with smart member selection
 - **Multiple Export Formats** - Write to CSV, Excel, JSON, NDJSON, XML, fixed-width text, or directly between databases
 - **Advanced ETL Framework** - Full-featured Table class for complex data transformations, validations, and upserts
-- **High-Performance Bulk Operations** - DataSurge and BulkSurge classes for blazing-fast batch INSERT/UPDATE/DELETE/MERGE operations
 - **Data Transformations** - Built-in functions for dates, phones, emails, and custom data cleaning with international support
+- **High-Performance Bulk Operations** - DataSurge for blazing-fast batch INSERT/UPDATE/DELETE/MERGE operations.
+And BulkSurge for even faster direct loading when your database supports it
 - **Integration Logging** - Timestamped log files with automatic cleanup, split error logs, and zero-config setup
 - **Encrypted Configuration** - YAML-based config with password encryption and environment variable support
-- **Smart Cursors** - Multiple result formats: Records, named tuples, dictionaries, or plain lists

 ## Installation